Clarity-Digital-Twin/brain-go-brrr/TUEV_CRITICAL_SPECS.md

 ## 🚨 COMMON MISTAKES TO AVOID

-1. ❌ Using 4-second windows (that's TUAB)
+1. ❌ Using 4-second windows (that's TUAB - use 1000 samples)
-2. ❌ Using kernel size 15 (that's TUAB)
+2. ❌ Using kernel size 15 (that's TUAB - use 55)
-3. ❌ Using batch size 100 (memory limited for TUAB)
+3. ❌ Using batch size 100 (that's TUAB - use 500)
-4. ❌ Using 20 channels (that's TUAB processed)
+4. ❌ Using 20 input channels (use 23, then reduce to 20)
-5. ❌ Using LOSO validation (that's for BCIC)
+5. ❌ Using LOSO validation (that's for BCIC - use BIOT)
 6. ❌ Binary classification (TUEV is 6-class!)
-7. ❌ Using 10-second raw windows (need 5s)
+7. ❌ Using 1280 samples (Table 13 shows 1000)

 ## ✅ VALIDATION CHECKLIST